xunilrj/sandbox/sources/cpp/lru/readme.md

 };
 ```

-# Second Refactor - Moveable types
+# Second Refactor - Movable types

-Before releasing this code to production, I think that we must at least analyze how it works with moveable types.
+Before releasing this code to production, I think that we must at least analyze how it works with movable types.

-Move semantic is a complex topic on itself, so at least for now, let us just acknowledge that moveable types exist and that std::unique_ptr is one of them.
+Move semantic is a complex topic on itself, so at least for now, let us just acknowledge that movable types exist and that std::unique_ptr is one of them.
 We can see this at the documentation.

 ```
 The class satisfies the requirements of MoveConstructible and MoveAssignable, but not the requirements of either CopyConstructible or CopyAssignable.
 ```
 https://en.cppreference.com/w/cpp/memory/unique_ptr

-So std::unique_ptr is moveable but not copyable.
+So std::unique_ptr is movable but not copyable.

 So our first modification is on the "record" struct.
 That struct owns the data.
 We have been working with a trivially copyable type like "int".
 So no problem.
 Just copy the value to the "record", and that is it.
-With moveable type is different.
+With movable type is different.
 We need to "move" the value to inside the "struct".
 We do this with:

 ```c++
  struct record